Frequently Asked Questions Regarding COVID-19

 Should I visit the Davy Crockett Tower to renew my license or attend a meeting during the COVID-19 pandemic?

 For your safety, we ask Tennesseans to please follow social distancing protocols and refrain from unscheduled in-person visits to our offices.
 Please work directly with agency staff via telephone or email on matters requiring staff attention.
-We urge all Tennesseans to follow Governor Bill Lee’s Executive Orders including No. 27 and No. 23 to stay at home to help stop the spread of the COVID-19 virus and save lives.
+We urge all Tennesseans to follow Governor Bill Lee’s Executive Orders including staying at home when sick to help stop the spread of the COVID-19 virus and save lives.

 Can I make an Open Records Request during the COVID-19 pandemic?